 - Design collateral was finalized, printed and picked up

 - Table decor plan was finalized.
-Everything needed to be light and fit in a carryon so we utilized some fabric for a table runner, a 3D castle puzzle for centerpiece, 2 vases, and some frames from the dollar store
+Everything needed to be light and fit in a carryon so we utilized some fabric for a table runner, a 3D castle puzzle for centerpiece, 2 vases for flowers, and some frames from the dollar store

 - We sent communications to our guests to coordinate travel plans